anebz/ctci/chapter1.md

 In an algorithm with two steps, when to multiply runtimes and when to add?

-* Add runtime: do A chinks of work, then B chunks of work
+* Add runtime: do A chunks of work, then B chunks of work

 ```c
 for(int a: arrA) {